karammulc/BellaBeat-Case-Study/README.md

 ### Weekends:
 - Weekend data points (blue) are more spread out and extend further to the right on the Total Steps axis, indicating that users generally have higher step counts on weekends.

+##Relationship of Very Active Minutes and Calories burned
 ![*Very Active Minutes X Calories Burned*](https://github.com/karammulc/bella/blob/main/images/veryactiveminutesxcaloriesburned.png)
 ### General:
 There is a statistically significant positive correlation between Very Active Minutes and Calories Burned for both weekdays and weekends across multiple users.
 As Very Active Minutes increase, Calories Burned also tends to increase.